 Sometimes all you need to get meaningful work done is a quiet corner and notepad.
 Others, you benefit from collaborative tools such as interactive whiteboards and video conferencing software.

-Modern office technologies help provide workers with exactly what they need to be productive in the moment, as well as keeping them safe and healthy.
+Modern office technologies help support workers with exactly what they need to be productive in the moment, as well as keeping them safe and healthy.
 Use this guide to help you discover what’s possible.

 What Is Office Technology?